Myles Birket Foster: Life and work

 He became ill in 1893 and moved to Weybridge.
 He continued painting, but died on 27 March 1899.
 His obituary in The Times referred to him as "certainly the most popular water-colour artist of our time".
 He is buried at All Saints' Church in Witley.

 Friends and family

 As well as Edward Burne-Jones and William Morris, his artist friends and associates included Fred Walker, Charles Keene and William Quiller Orchardson.

 In 1864, he married Frances, the daughter of Dawson Watson, and sister of the artist John Dawson Watson.
-Their eldest son, also called Myles Birket Foster (1851-1922), was an organist and composer who studied at the Royal College of Music with Sullivan, Prout and Frederick Westlake.
+Their eldest son, also called Myles Birket Foster (29 November 1851-18 December 1922), was an organist, composer and writer on music who studied at the Royal College of Music with Sullivan, Prout and Frederick Westlake.
 He was organist and choirmaster in Marylebone and at the Foundling Hospital Chapel among other places, and music director at the publisher Boosey & Hawkes.
 He composed symphonies, overtures, children's cantatas, a string quartet, trios and church music, and wrote a History of the Philharmonic Society (1913).
+Birket Foster resided at 14 Woodstock Road, Acton.